python/mypy/docs/source/command_line.rst

 annotations) with mypy, you may only want it to type check selected files (for example, the files to which you have added annotations).
-While mypy's command line flags don't (yet) help you choose which files to type check, you *can* prevent it to type check other files that may be imported from the files and/or packages you are explicitly passing on the command line.
+While mypy's command line flags don't (yet) help you choose which files to type check, you *can* prevent it from type checking other files that may be imported from the files and/or packages you are explicitly passing on the command line.
 For example, suppose your entire program consists of the files ``a.py`` and ``b.py``, and ``a.py`` contains